tramitit/guides/en/france/death_declaration.md

 ---
-title: "Death declaration"
-author: "Ricardo Batista"
+author: Ricardo Batista
-date: "2024-06-07"
-categories: ["France"]
+categories:
-meta_title: ""
+- France
+date: '2024-06-07'
-description: "Steps to declare a death in France"
+description: 'Learn how to make a death declaration in France: steps, documents needed, and who can help.
+Get the official Death Certificate for legal matters.'
 draft: false
+meta_title: 'Death Declaration: Procedure and Required Documents in France'
+title: 'Death Declaration: Procedure and Required Documents in France'
-translationKey: "france-death_declaration"
+translationKey: france-death_declaration
 ---

 ## Description
 ### What is it?